morgangiraud/ecvd-js/lesson07/sumup.md

 - Array functions

 ## Exercice
+- First implementation of a simple todo list
+    - The done/undone feature
+    - Drag and dropping todos
 - Read the eloquent javascript page 68 - 69
 - Read the eloquent javascript page 76 - 82